lukelarsen/generator-node-express/README.md

 ![](http://i.imgur.com/JHaAlBJ.png)

 From the default Yeoman Generator:

-//////////
-Basically, he wears a top hat, lives in your computer, and waits for you to tell him what kind of application you wish to create.
+>Basically, he wears a top hat, lives in your computer, and waits for you to tell him what kind of application you wish to create.

-Not every new computer comes with a Yeoman pre-installed.
+>Not every new computer comes with a Yeoman pre-installed.
 He lives in the [npm](https://npmjs.org) package repository.
 You only have to ask for him once, then he packs up and moves into your hard drive. *Make sure you clean up, he likes new and shiny things.*
-/////////

 To install Yeoman you will need to have npm (node packaged modules) installed.
 It comes with <a href="http://nodejs.org/" target="_blank">Node</a>.
 You can install Node by using the downloader or through Brew.
 I like Brew.
 If you use Brew you'll need to add this to your .bash_profile.